Campden Powder: Potassium MetaBisulfite

 Multi-purpose preservative used for:

-- killing wild mold infection
+- Killing wild mold infection

-- preventing oxidizing in bottles or during aging
+- Preventing oxidizing in bottles or during aging

-- removing chlorine from brewing water
+- Removing chlorine from brewing water

-use 1/2gm powder instead of a tablet.
+Use 1/2gm powder instead of a tablet.

 This packet contains 25gm of powder which is equivalent to 50 tablets.
-So use sparingly.
+So, use sparingly.
 This is equivalent to tablets and can be used in the same ratio (but much cheaper).
 It is also used as a sanitizer.

 One teaspoon (US dry measure) of potassium metabisulphite weighs approximately 1.4 grams.
 So, 0.44 grams (the contents of one Campden tablet) is0.44/1.4 = 0.314, or roughly 1/3 of a teaspoon.

-Phenolic: Spicy (clove, pepper), smoky, plastic, plastic adhesive strip, and/or medicinal (chlorophenolic) like smells and flavors.
+Phenolic: Spicy (clove, pepper), smoky, plastic, plastic adhesive strip, and/or medicinal (chlorophenols) like smells and flavors.
 German wheat beers and some English styles need these notes but often too much of a good thing is also bad.
 Another problem is that it can come from a variety of reasons, so debugging takes longer.

 - Second could be the yeast strains, try switching to a strain with a crispier finish.
 English stout yeasts are often attributed to clove flavors.

-- Fourth, mashing technique: Over sparging, using too hot water or even crushing the grain too much can introduce these notes.
+- Fourth, mashing technique: Over sparging, using too hot water, or even crushing the grain too much can introduce these notes.